zng-ui/zng/TODO/_current.md

+* Fix add button in button example is added with invisible text.

 We emit interaction events (except focus) without checking if interaction is enabled for the widget, the default `concerns_widget` then checked the interaction for each widget, the idea was to allows the creation of "disabled hovered" states, like a tooltip the says disabled?